-Some people may say "Well, sure, it's a firsthand account, but the writers were all fans of Jesus.
-Since they're obviously biased you can't trust their testimony."
-This is actually a very foolish objection.
-If you really want to know what actually happened, the very best people you could ask are the people who were there:
+Some people may say that although it's a firsthand account, the fact that its writers were followers of Jesus means that they were biased and therefore untrustworthy.
+However, I don't believe this is a reasonable objection.
+If you want to know what actually happened, the very best people you could ask are the people who were there: